-As the sun set, we boarded a rowing boat to take our group up river to the temple dedicated to the woman guru Ananda Mayee Ma (1896-1981).
+As the sun set on Varanasi, we boarded a rowing boat to take our group upriver to the temple dedicated to the woman guru Ananda Mayee Ma (1896-1981).
 The life of this woman saint is a fascinating story.
-As a young girl she displayed an extraordinary spiritual awareness.
-Her parents made her marry at 13 but her husband Ramani Mohan Cakravarti or Bholanath as he was known was soon to realise that this was not to be a traditional marriage.
-Whenever her husband tried to touch her in an intimate way he would either be thrown to the ground by electric shocks or Ananda Mayee Ma’s body would fall into a corpse like state.
+As a young girl, she displayed an extraordinary spiritual awareness.
+Her parents made her marry at 13 but her husband Ramani Mohan Cakravarti or Bholanath as he was known was soon to realize that this was not to be a traditional marriage.
+Whenever her husband tried to touch her in an intimate way he would either be thrown to the ground by electric shocks or Ananda Mayee Ma’s body would fall into a corpse-like state.
 Initially fearing what was happening, Bholanath took his wife to an exorcist but was told that she was not mad in the conventional sense.
 The healers advised him that she had a kind of ecstatic god intoxication – a divine madness for which there was no cure.
-(Eventually Bholanath became a devotee of his wife)
+(Eventually, Bholanath became a devotee of his wife)

 By the time we docked at the ghat at this, the bad end of town; it was night.
 The temple/ashram was hidden in a network of dark, somewhat sinister lanes full of ‘turbaned ruffians’ (to quote Vivian Stanshaw).
-After some searching we eventually found the temple door tucked away in an obscure alleyway.
-Here, in honour of the guru, we joined in with the Aarti, chanted some of the saints favourite mantras and sat in meditation to absorb the darshan of this sacred place.
+After some searching, we eventually found the temple door tucked away in an obscure alleyway.
+Here, in honor of the guru, we joined in with the Aarti, chanted some of the saints favorite mantras and sat in meditation to absorb the darshan of this sacred place.

 I searched my money belt to pay my share to the boatman.